Edgardo Toetti

 Edgardo Toetti (10 July 1910 – 2 June 1968) was an Italian athlete who competed mainly in the 100 metres.

 Biography

+Toetti finished third behind Jack London in the 100 yards event at the British 1929 AAA Championships, second behind Christiaan Berger in the 100 yards event at the 1930 AAA Championships and third behind third behind Ernie Page in the 100 yards event at the 1931 AAA Championships.

 He competed for an Italy in the 1932 Summer Olympics held in Los Angeles, California, in the 4 x 100 metre relay where he won the bronze medal with his teammates Giuseppe Castelli, Ruggero Maregatti and Gabriele Salviati.

 Olympic results

 National titles

 Edgardo Toetti has won nine time the individual national championship.